SK-SCMLab/Parametric-testing-on-Manufacturing-operations-data-in-Excel/README.md

                     - The result is statistically significant
                     - There is an extremely strong difference between the groups (or treatment effect)

 4. *Situation: The factory manages two different production shifts (Day & Night) that manufactures steel rods.
-Now, the quality engineer wants to test if there's a significant difference in the average weight of the rods produced during each shift*
+Now, the quality engineer wants to test if there's a significant difference in the average number of batches produced during each shift*

     **Inference**: